dmc-uilabs/14-01-10-PSU-cm/README.md

 Process Model Library (PML)
 ===========================

-The Process Model Library (PML) is an attempt to reinvision the mechanism for representing and processing processes models.
+The Process Model Library (PML) is an attempt to reenvision the mechanism for representing and processing processes models.
 Based on prior work on the DARPA Adaptive Vehicle Make (AVM) program, DMDII initiatives, and other open standards such as the Process Specification Language, the PML seeks to provide a standards-driven representation for programmatically generating